 The FREE half day training session teaches people about the key facts, statistics, symptoms and screenings which are linked to a number of cancers.
 To take part in Cancer Champion training, sign up to one of our future training dates or register your interest below.

 Would you be able to spot the possible early signs of cancer in a friend or relative?

 If so, would you know how to approach the subject, or what to suggest?
 Why not attend a half a day session and become a Cancer Champion.

 Reserve your place by filling out the form below.

-Please note that these dates may be postponed nearer the time depending upon the latest COVID-19 advice.
+Please note that all dates are currently postponed due to the latest COVID-19 advice.

 Get in touch

 Can’t make any of the listed training dates?